DivS-15/SearchYouTubeClone/README.md

 ### 3. LiveData and ViewModel are used to handle Ui Logic.
  - search-query is defined as **MutableLiveData of type SavedStateHandle** to listen to user's action in the ui-layer
- - Search and Scroll actions are governed by logic implemented by respected **sealed classes in ViewModel**
+ - Search and Scroll actions are governed by logic implemented by respective **sealed classes in ViewModel**

 ## Application Link and Future Scopes: